-The language and methodology of science, in particular climate science, is mathematics: Physical laws are expressed as differential equations of the principal form D(u) = F, where F represents forcing, u represents the corressponding system state coupled to F through a differential operator D(u) acting on u.
+The language and methodology of science, in particular climate science, is mathematics: Physical laws are expressed as differential equations of the principal form D(u) = F, where F represents forcing, u represents the corresponding system state coupled to F through a differential operator D(u) acting on u.
 With given forcing F, the corresponding state u can be determined by solving the differential equation D(u) = F. This is the essence of the scientific method.
 Note that the differential equation D(u) = F usually describes a cause-effect relation in the sense that the system state u responds to a known given forcing F in a (stable) forward problem.
 This corresponds to putting the horse in front of the wagon, and not the other way around which is referred to as an (unstable) inverse problem with the state u given and F the forcing being sought.

-Consider now the following approaches to modelling and simulating global climate:
+Consider now the following approaches to model and simulate global climate:

-- (A) Thermodynamics with radiative forcing (NSE with SBL forcing). - (B) Radiation $dQ \sim 4dT$ as differentiated form of (SBL). - (C) Radiation $dQ \sim 4dT$ combined with thermodynamic lapse rate. - (D) Radiation $dQ \sim 4dT$ combined with thermodynamic lapse rate and feed-back.
+- (A) Thermodynamics with radiative forcing (NSE with SBL forcing). - (B) Radiation $dQ \sim 4dT$ as differentiated form of (SBL).

+- (C) Radiation $dQ \sim 4dT$ combined with thermodynamic lapse rate. - (D) Radiation $dQ \sim 4dT$ combined with thermodynamic lapse rate and feedback.

 Here (A) is the (stable) forward problem described in the first section and studied below.
 (B) is self-referential without thermodynamics.
-(C-D) represents the IPCC approach as an (unstable) inverse problem of radiation with thermodynamic forcing with potentially large positive feed-backs and high climate sensitivity, with (C) connecting to [8] with its ad hoc "convective adjustment" lacking scientific rationale.
+(C-D) represent the IPCC approach as an (unstable) inverse problem of radiation with thermodynamic forcing with potentially large positive feed-backs and high climate sensitivity.